-Alongside photographer Ryan Koopmans, Document ventured to Georgia to highlight special moments during Tbilisi Fashion Week.
+Alongside photographer Ryan Koopmans, Document ventured to Georgia to highlight special moments during MB Fashion Week Tbilisi.

 What uniform will our next generation don?
 Will it be technologically advanced, years ahead in thought, or will it be nostalgic, a look backward to the past?
 Those are the questions that the designer Alexander Arutyunov seemed to ask in a folkloric futuristic appropriation of time.
 Sexy, yet reserved, attitude, he argued, is nevertheless timeless.